 However, this interlinking between all sites makes link wheels easy to identify, which can lead to penalties.
 With that in mind, the question is - do link wheels still work?

-Do Link Wheels Still Work?
+Do Link Wheels Still Work in 2026?

 Example of an SEO Link Wheel